Apoyhtari/Arduino-TemperatureSensor/README.md

 However this project is still at the starting point and will change over time a lot.
 Right now it has configuration and basic feed implemented with a simple server and arduino temperature sensor code.

+##Developing
+Clone repository
+run npm install

+##Building
+I recommend to use electron-packager-interactive for building the executables Also electron-packager works

 ##Future features: